-French-Canadian Student Charged With Six Murders In Mosque
+French-Canadian Student Charged With Murdering 6 In Quebec City Mosque

 International

-French-Canadian Student Charged With Six Murders In Mosque
+French-Canadian Student Charged With Murdering 6 In Quebec City Mosque

-Canadian authorities say a 27-year old man was solely responsible for the armed attack on a Quebec mosque on Sunday.
+Canadian authorities say a 27-year-old man was solely responsible for the armed attack on a Quebec City mosque on Sunday.

-The man, who has been identified as Alexandre Bissonnette, faces eleven charges: six counts of murder and five counts of attempted murder.
+The man, who has been identified as Alexandre Bissonnette, faces 11 charges: six counts of murder and five counts of attempted murder.
 In a brief appearance in court he did not enter a plea.

 The Associated Press, citing local hospital officials, reports five shooting victims remain in critical condition and 12 others suffered minor injuries.

-Local authorities initially were looking for two suspects, but another man arrested at the mosque was determined to be just a witness to the shooting that occurred Sunday evening.
+Local authorities initially were looking for two suspects, but another man arrested at the mosque was determined to be just a witness to the shooting, which occurred Sunday evening.

 The police have not discussed a possible motive for the attack.
 The New York Times reports that Bissonnette has a history of anti-Islam comments online and had expressed support for the far-right French political party, the National Front.